Welcome to the home of the Summer's End Festival - the UK's longest-running Progressive Rock festival.

 Many thanks to all the intrepid souls who bought the "Leap of Faith" tickets - your support is very much appreciated!

-Hero, Sponsor and Weekend tickets are now available HERE
+Hero, Sponsor, Weekend and day tickets are now available HERE

 The venue is well located, a short distance from the Town Centre and close to banks of the River Wye, and in "feel" is similar to our old home of Lydney Town Hall, guaranteeing that unique "Summers End" atmosphere.